Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Existence of Equilibria on Different Graphs

-\begin{theorem} There exists some joint distribution of prizes $\times_{u \in \mathcal{V}}\omega_u(\bar{p}_u)$ and a graph $\mathcal{G}$, for which an SPCG played on an arbitrary $\mathcal{G}$ does not possess a PNE. \end{theorem} \begin{proof} This is a proof by \fix{counter-example}.
-Consider the SPCG shown in figure \ref{fig:fip}, played on a graph $\mathcal{G}$.
+\begin{proposition} There exists some joint distribution of prizes $\times_{u \in \mathcal{V}}\omega_u(\bar{p}_u)$ and a graph $\mathcal{G}$, for which an SPCOG played on an arbitrary $\mathcal{G}$ does not possess a PNE. \end{proposition} \begin{proof} This is a proof by \fix{counter-example}.
+Consider the SPCOG shown in figure~\ref{fig:fip}, played on a graph $\mathcal{G}$.
 Consider two players $i, i+1$, referred to as \textit{senior} and \textit{junior}, are at $s$, and share the same destination $d_1 = d_2 = d$.
-Consider the pure strategies available to each player: $\pi^1 = (1,2)$, $\pi^2 = (2)$, $\pi^3 = (3)$ (we use the superscripts to avoid confusing with agents' strategies $\pi_i$). \fix{Here, a strategy $(u,v), u,v \in \mathcal{V}$ refers to the path from $s$ to $d$ through the nodes in the strategy, i.e., the path corresponding to strategy $(1,2)$ is $s,1,2,d$.} Given that $L_{\max} = 3$, no strategy that contain a moving-back action will terminate at $d$, and is not profitable.
-Therefore, we exclude all such strategies from the payoff matrix (Table \ref{tab:payoffs}).
+Consider the pure strategies available to each player: $\pi^1 = (1,2)$, $\pi^2 = (2)$, $\pi^3 = (3)$ (we use the superscripts to avoid confusing with agents' strategies $\pi_i$). \fix{Here, a strategy $(u,v), u,v \in \mathcal{V}$ refers to the path from $s$ to $d$ through the nodes in the strategy, i.e., the path corresponding to strategy $(1,2)$ is $s,1,2,d$.} Given that $L_{\max} = 3$, no strategy that contains a moving-back action will terminate at $d$, and is not profitable.
+Therefore, we exclude all such strategies from the payoff matrix (~\ref{fig:fip} (Right)).
 The rows indicate the strategies of the senior player.
 Since all the strategies contain the terminal reward $p_d$, we have also omitted it.
 Now consider the strategy pairs that contain the best responses of the junior player for any strategy of the senior player: $(\pi^1, \pi^2), (\pi^2, \pi^3), (\pi^3, \pi^1)$.
-Since no strategy of the senior player in them is a best response to the junior player's strategy, this game does not contain a Nash equilibrium in the pure strategies for any $\alpha \in (0,1)$. \end{proof} In \cite{murray2020prize}, authors show that the leader-follower route-selection game has a Stackelberg equilibrium for any $\mathcal{G}$ as long as a fixed tie-breaking rule is imposed to handle multiple maximal strategies.
-However, Theorem \ref{thm:no_fip} shows that \fix{such a} result does not necessarily carry \fix{in SPCGs} when agents move simultaneously regardless the graph is undirected or directed.
+Since no strategy of the senior player in them is a best response to the junior player's strategy, this game does not contain a Nash equilibrium in the pure strategies for any $\alpha \in (0,1)$. \end{proof} In~\cite{murray2020prize}, authors show that the leader-follower route-selection game has a Stackelberg equilibrium for any $\mathcal{G}$ as long as a fixed tie-breaking rule is imposed to handle multiple maximal strategies.
+However, Proposition~\ref{thm:no_fip} shows that \fix{such a} result does not necessarily carry \fix{in SPCOGs} when agents move simultaneously regardless the graph is undirected or directed.